humanloop/coworker/README.md

 Principles
 ----------

-1. **Simple** - The base framework here is simple.
-Message comes in, AI decides what action to take.
+1. **Context Aware** - Unlike other AI chatbots, it should have knowledge of your context.
+The conversation your having, the background goals at your company etc.

-2. **Extensible** - Coworker should be transparent about what it is doing and why.
-It should be easy to see what it is doing and why.
+2. **Extensible** - It should be extremely easy for a developer to add a new capability to the coworker that's relevant for their company.
-3. **Human in the loop** - Coworker should be able to ask for help from a human when it is unsure of what to do.
+3. **Human in the loop** - We want to give Coworker really powerful capabilities.
+To do that in a way that maintains trust, it should be transparent to a user what the AI is doing and always get approval for its actions.

 Setup
 ------